mhetacc/data15003/project/report.md

 The most we could know is that *party X*, e.g., `IT01`, which may be `FI` as in `Forza Italia` got 22 seats in the parliament.
 Unfortunately

+**Solution:**

-We will need to calculate it based in the seats assigned to the whole country and the seats assigned to each single party.
+We will need to calculate votes percentage based in the seats assigned to the whole country and the seats assigned to each single party, e.g.,
+- PARTY1 10 seats
+- PARTY2 5  seats
+- total 100% = 15 seats
+- so parties are like 75% and 25%

 ### Build Political Dataset